dudmz/labs/k6-test/README.md

 For some reason, it fails to connect the API 3 or 4 times before establishing connectivity, I suspect that the docker's container lags in resolving the hostname.

+I raised the `sleep()` timer to be 3s and being triggered before HTTP GET, and the connectivity failure is solved.